Vulnerable Consumers

 If you (or someone in your household) is at particular risk of requiring the 111 emergency service, and you have no other means for contacting 111 emergency services that can be operated for 8 hours in a power cut, we can help.

-- Only one alternative means of contacting 111 will be provided per household.
-The device provided will be based on your needs in respect of your particular risk as a vulnerable customer
+• Only one alternative means of contacting 111 will be provided per household.
+The device provided will be based on your needs in respect of your particular risk as a vulnerable consumer.

 Our customers' safety is a priority for us.
 We cannot deny any customer access to our home phone or broadband services just because they are or might be vulnerable and require extra support.

-If you leave One NZ, you will need to return the alternative means of contacting 111 we provided to you.
-You will also be removed from our Vulnerable Customer Register.
+• If you leave One NZ, you will need to return the alternative means of contacting 111 we provided to you.
+You will also be removed from our Vulnerable Consumer Register.
 You will need to reapply for this support with your new provider.

 How to apply: